 You can apply online for a cigarette and tobacco products license using our online registration service or at any of the BOE's field offices.
 Prospective licensees should consult with their local health department before applying for a California Cigarette and Tobacco Products Retailer's License to determine if there is a local licensing requirement in their community and to learn how to comply with its requirements.
 In some cases, local licensing requirements may be more restrictive than state licensing requirements.

 Please visit the Cigarette and Tobacco Products tax guide for more information on the cigarette and tobacco products tax and licensing program.

 If you own more than one store and hold the necessary licenses for each location, you may be allowed to transfer cigarettes and tobacco products between stores, in specific instances.
 When transferring cigarettes and tobacco products, legible transfer records and copies of the original purchase invoice must be kept at each location involved in the transfer.

-The transfer records must be prepared at the time of transfer and must include the address and license number of each retail location, the purchase invoice date, the purchase invoice number, the supplier's name on the invoice, the brand, type of packaging, flavor, and or style, and the amount of items transferred.
+The transfer records must be prepared at the time of transfer and must include the address and tobacco license number of each retail location, the purchase invoice date, the purchase invoice number, the supplier's name on the invoice, the brand, type of packaging, flavor, and/or style, and the quantity of items transferred.

 You must provide such documentation upon request by BOE staff or law enforcement.

 These requirements do not apply to tobacco products that are not subject to the tobacco products tax.
 For example, vape liquids that do not contain any nicotine are not subject to these requirements, however they are subject to the retail licensing requirement.